 Sour & SaaS

-Garrett Mehrguth, president and CEO of Directive, is the host of the Sour & SaaS podcast.
-This is a brand new podcast that just launched in October 2020.
-While Mehrguth is still working out the frequency, he currently posts new episodes every week or so that run between 30 minutes to an hour.
-If you are looking for high-quality, in-depth content, there are a few episodes (at almost four hours long) with leaders in the industry, including Tamara Grominsky, Unbounce’s VP of strategic growth.
-This podcast is certainly one to watch in the coming year.
+Garrett Mehrguth, president and CEO at performance marketing agency for software brands Directive, is the host of the Sour & SaaS podcast.
+Launched in October 2020, Mehrguth currently posts new episodes every week or so that run between 30 minutes to an hour.
+These podcasts have high-quality, in-depth content with leaders in the industry, including Tamara Grominsky, chief strategy officer at landing page platform Unbounce, and Drew Beechler, director of marketing at B2B SaaS venture studio High Alpha.